AuJUngZ/Unit-DevOps/readme.md

 ## Note

-**Everything in this repository is base on my current knowledge and experience at the time of wrtiting this.
+- **Everything in this repository is base on my current knowledge and experience at the time of wrtiting this.
 I hope everyone can understand easily and I open to any feedback and suggestion.**

+## Troubleshooting

+- **ArgoCD is will not work if you try to run it because I config `deployment.yaml` to point to my ECR public repository that I will removed it after the test.
+So you need to change the image name in the `deployment.yaml` file to point to your ECR public repository**

 ## Key to improvement